This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 There is such a huge amount of diversity in America.
 Each state feels very different from the next, both in landscape and in culture.

-Planning a USA road trip
+Tips for Planning a USA Road Trip

-1. The USA is a BIG country
+1. Understand the USA is a BIG Country

 If you’re limited on time, pick a section of the country rather than trying to cover a lot of ground.

 There are some really good US road trips that you can do in under a couple of weeks if you don’t have time to drive across the whole country.
-Here are five amazing US road trip itineraries that we’ve done on our travels.

 2. You Might Need A Visa for the US

 If you’re coming to the US for just a few weeks and flying in and out, no problem!
-You can enter under the Visa Waiver Program using ESTA (electronic pre-approval).
+You can enter under the Visa Waiver Program using an ESTA (electronic pre-approval).

 If you want to stay longer than 90 days or if you plan on also visiting neighbouring countries, the US visa situation is a little complicated.